 If you are hosting a meeting where a presentation is being made, you may want to mute all participants to avoid interruptions.
 You can turn this function off when the presentation is over, or you can use an option for people to raise their (virtual) hand when they want to speak.

-if you want everyone to be able to do that; you can utilize this function to decide who can speak in the meeting.
+There is also an option for people to unmute themselves.
+As the meeting host, you can (and should) decide if you want everyone to be able to do that; you can utilize this function to decide who can speak in the meeting.

 Expanding your online meeting options to include large videoconferences is increasing in popularity as many are still reluctant to travel or be in part groups.
 Like Zoom meetings, virtual conferences are new to many but can be utilized successfully in your organization.
 Like other online meetings, there will be a waiting room and a “Main Event” room.
 Think of it as the General Session or gathering place for everyone to join, hear the keynote speaker, get announcements, etc. Only the host and co-host(s) will have control of this room.

 Quick List of Things to Keep in Mind for Seminars, Conferences, and Online Workshops

 - Set security to allow control of audio/video only for host and co-host

 - Require attendees to raise their (virtual) hand to speak

 - Limit who has access to the meeting